sebschger/geospatial-landscape-clustering-by-fft/README.md

     - population density
     - architecture

-Including those, would very much likely result in clusters that are country specific, unless the scale of some of the features is reduced again.
+Including those, would very much likely result in clusters that are too specific, unless the scale of some of the features is reduced again.
 In plain english that means: There’s no place like Scotland, except Scotland. :-)

 ## Footnotes